 I knew this cast had a list of cameo appearances a mile long including everyone from Ingrid Bergman to Bette Davis and Burt Lancaster to Cary Grant.
-But I didn’t realise this cast list included Alan Ladd as the enigmatically named The Exterminator, which sounds like of ominous but cool.
+But I didn’t realise this cast list included Alan Ladd as the enigmatically named The Exterminator, which sounds ominous but cool.

 The Gif choice brings me to my next picture which has all those Dead Men Don’t Wear Plaid special appearances including Mr Ladd.
 I like this picture now – thanks to various blogathons – I can recognise more of the cast in this Golden Hollywood star lineup.
 This will be useful as a checklist should you watch this film.
 It’s also nice to see Ladd almost got top billing in this starry lineup with more stars than your average disaster film.

 This picture was chosen after I learnt he played this role and searched for a picture. from his titular role in The Great Gatsby (1949).
 This one has three other lovely actors who played this character (sigh).
 I haven’t seen Alan Ladd in his portrayal, but have seen bits of the Robert Redford one and all of the Leonard DiCaprio one (of course).
 I am now super intrigued to see Alan Ladd in this movie.
 Especially now as I’ve read the always splendid, Shelley Winters is in the cast.

 I love this picture as I like as I adore behind the scenes and photos of stars off screen just being themselves.
 I’d love to be a fly on the wall watching Ladd with lovely Joan Crawford and his wife.
 Equally I’d love to know more on this picture of where they were, what was said and what happened next.

 So for this tag, I’m now tagging four lovely ladies to continue this tag…

 - Cat at Thoughts All Sorts